crftwr/keyhac-mac/docs/index.md

 ## Replace keys

-Keymap has a key replacement table. `keymap.replace_key()` can be used to add a pair of source key and destination key.
+Keymap has a key replacement table.
+You can add source and destination key paires using `keymap.replace_key()`.

 ``` python
 keymap.replace_key( "RShift", "Back" )
 ```

-The replacement happens before processing key-tables, so input key conditions for key-tables have to use the key after the replacement.
+The substitution is done before processing the key-tables, so the input key condition for the key-tables must use the substituted key.

-In the example above, the meaning of Right Shift key is replaced with Back Space key.
-Right Shift key is not recognized as a Shift key anymore at the stage of processing key-tables.
+In the above example, the meaning of the Right Shift key is replaced with Back Space key.
+When the key-tables are processed, the Right Shift key is no longer recognized as a Shift key.

 ## Define modifier keys

-In addition to standard modifier keys (Shift, Control, Option, Command, and Fn), Keyhac allows you to define additional user modifier keys (User0, User1, for both Left and Right).
+In addition to the standard modifier keys (Shift, Control, Option, Command, Fn), Keyhac allows you to define additional user modifier keys (User0, User1, for both left and right).

 ``` python
 keymap.define_modifier( "RCmd", "RUser0" )
 keymap.define_modifier( "RAlt", "RUser1" )
 ```

-Once user modifier keys are defined, you can use `User0`, `User1` (and Left/Right specific variations `LUser0`, `LUser1`, `RUser0`, `RUser1`) in the key-table's key expressions.
+Defining user modifier keys allows you to use `User0`, `User1` (and left/right specific variations `LUser0`, `LUser1`, `RUser0`, `RUser1`) in key expressions in the key-tables.

 ## One-shot modifiers

-"One-shot modifier" is a special key condition that is triggered when the modifier key is pressed and released without any other keys being pressed during the period.
+A "One-shot modifier" is a special key condition that is triggered when the modifier key is pressed and released with no other keys pressed in between.

-This is useful especially when you defined user modifier keys, but you still want to use the key for different purpose when it is pressed and released alone.
+This is particularly useful if you have defined user modifier keys, but want the key to be used for something else when pressed and released alone.

-`O-` prefix can be used to assign one-shot modifier to key-tables.
+You can assign one-shot modifiers to key-tables using the `O-` prefix.

 ``` python
 keytable_global["O-RAlt"] = "Space"